Tina Dabi

-Tina Dabi (born 9 November 1993) is an Indian civil servant in Rajasthan.
-She is one of the youngest IAS officers of the country.
-She cleared UPSC in 1st attempt with 1st rank at a very young age of 22 years.
-Dabi is an inspiration to millions, especially girls who aspire to join the Civil Services.
-She was awarded with the President of India Gold Medal for performing extremely well during her training period.
+Tina Dabi (born 1993) is an Indian civil servant in Rajasthan.
+She ranked first in the Civil Services Examination (CSE) of 2015.
+Her scores on the Indian civil service exam attracted intense media and public scrutiny of her personal life, sparked criticism of the reservation system for scheduled castes, and drew attention to casteism in India and to the relationship between civil servants and politicians.
+According to The Times of India, the event "triggered...a conversation about caste and opportunity".

-ThePrint called her "the Bollywood star of bureaucracy".
+She was awarded with the President of India Gold Medal during her training period.

 Early life and education

-Dabi was born on 9 November 1993 in Bhopal, Madhya Pradesh, her family moved to Delhi in 2005.
-She is the daughter of Himali Kamble and Jaswant Dabi, both from Indian Engineering Services and also the elder sister of Ria Dabi,IAS.
-She attended Lady Shri Ram College.
-In May 2016, she was awarded a B.A in political science.
+Dabi was born in Bhopal, Madhya Pradesh in 1993.
+Her family moved to Delhi in 2005.
+She is the daughter of Himali Kamble, who worked for Indian Engineering Services, and Jaswant Dabi, who worked in Indian Engineering Services; both are engineers.
+She has a younger sister.
+She was educated at the Convent of Jesus and Mary in Delhi and then graduated in Political Science from Lady Shri Ram College for Women, Delhi.

 Career

 In 2015, at the age of 22, Dabi took the Indian civil service exam to qualify for an Indian Administrative Services job and came in first in the nation, the first woman from the marginalized Dalit caste to do so.
-Her accomplishment drew attention to the details of her personal life and criticism of the reservation system for scheduled castes.
+Her accomplishment drew attention to the details of her personal life and according to The Times of India "triggered...a conversation about caste and opportunity", including criticism of the reservation system for scheduled castes.

 It also drew attention to casteism in India.
 Rohitha Naraharisetty, writing in The Swaddle, said the "relentless media gaze...from the outset, had little to do with her accomplishments and more to do with astonishment" due to prejudice.
 Dabi told The Hindu, "When my results were out, wishes poured in on the first day, but the next day, I started getting messages from the media asking for my caste, because my surname sounded different”.